 This not an easy question to answer.
 It might be that dancing is an ancient cultural practice, a necessary accompaniment to a traditional occurrence such as a birth, wedding, coronation, or an invocation of some elemental boon like rain or a good harvest.
 Or, it might be to learn something new, a bucket list thing, a resolution for the new year that is finally faced.
 Or, yet again, it might be to acquire a new social skill needed to overcome some sort of perceived awkwardness—the “two left feet” scenario (a biological impossibility, but people are to be humoured).

-Personally, at the Salsa Windhoek Social Club, we like the idea that dancing is “muscle bonding”—what the historian William H. McNeal boldly asserts as the reason for our survival: “We’re still here because we dance.”
+Personally, at The Salsa Club, we like the idea that dancing is “muscle bonding”—what the historian William H. McNeal boldly asserts as the reason for our survival: “We’re still here because we dance.”

 In Keeping Together In Time: Dance And Drill In Human History, McNeal argues that “rhythmic input from muscles and voice, after gradually suffusing through the entire nervous system, may provoke echoes of the foetal condition when a major and perhaps principal external stimulus to the developing brain was the mother’s heartbeat.”
 This makes sense to us: that through dancing we experience something close to what we felt when we were in our mothers’ wombs.
 We can dig that.